Kidnapping and murder of Lesley Whittle: Thwarted ransom delivery

 With Ronald's agreement, Scotland Yard investigators placed a covert listening device beneath his suit in order that he could communicate with officers, who guaranteed him assistance within two minutes should he request it.
 Ronald left Bridgnorth police station to drive to the Kidsgrove telephone box at 1:30 a.m. on 17 January, discreetly followed from a safe distance by several unmarked police vehicles.
 Being unfamiliar with Kidsgrove, Ronald twice became lost, and only arrived at the telephone box at 3 a.m.
-After searching for almost thirty minutes, he found the Dymotape message which directed him to Bathpool Park, just 1.5 mi from the telephone box.
-The message instructed Ronald to drive up Boathouse Road, then turn right into a public footpath and drive to a "no entry service area".
-He was then to drive past a wall and flash his headlights and look for a torch signal, then retrieve the torch, which would have instructions upon it.
+After searching for almost thirty minutes he found the Dymotape message, which directed him to Bathpool Park, just 1.5 mi from the telephone box.
+The message instructed him to drive up Boathouse Road, then turn right onto a public footpath and drive to a "no entry service area".
+He was then to drive past a wall, flash his headlights and look for a torch signal, then retrieve the torch, which would have instructions upon it.
 The message ended with the words "Go home wait for telephone."

 Ronald arrived at Bathpool Park and turned into the service area as instructed, but in the dark he did not see the low wall that edged the railway bridge, and drove to the end of the lane.
 He stopped and repeatedly flashed his headlights before exiting the car and shouting statements to the effect of, "This is Ronald Whittle!
 Is anyone there?" before driving up and down the road and repeatedly flashing his headlights.
 After approximately one hour, he reluctantly drove from the area and met with investigators at a prearranged meeting point.

 The entrance to one of the drainage shafts at Bathpool Park.
 A search of this location by Scotland Yard on 17 January failed to locate several items left by Lesley's kidnapper.

-West Mercia police officers later placed all blame for this failed ransom delivery upon Staffordshire Police as a patrol car from their division was seen driving through—and parking within—the vicinity of the intended rendezvous.
+West Mercia police officers later placed all blame for this failed ransom delivery on Staffordshire Police since a patrol car from their division was seen driving through—and parking within—the vicinity of the intended rendezvous.
 However, unbeknownst to Ronald Whittle or the police, a young courting couple had driven into the park at 2:45 a.m. and parked close to the rendezvous point; the couple had been puzzled to observe a torch repeatedly flashing in their direction from nearby woodland.

 A discreet search of Bathpool Park by Scotland Yard was conducted the following morning.
-Detective Chief Superintendent Booth was informed the search had revealed "nothing of significance."
+Detective Chief Superintendent Booth was informed the search had revealed "nothing of significance".